ENGLISH 211

 The Emergency Notification System

-This section is offered as an Internet class through the HIM program.
-The readings are mostly the same as in my regular 201 classes.
+This course is sometimes offered as an internet course The readings are mostly the same as in my regular 211 classes.
 I'm setting up the assignments as though the class is a T-Th class so people will be able to pace themselves.
-We'll have a quiz every week on Blackboard.
+We'll have a quiz every week on Moodle.
 This will help everybody keep up with your reading.

 Additional Information